In-Depth – Vintage Omega Constellation Watches

 Collecting Vintage Omega Constellation

 If you are in the market to buy a vintage Omega Constellation, there are a number of things you have to take into account.
 One of them is that it is a small watch for today’s standards.
 With a diameter of approx. 34mm it is quite small.
-In retrospect it was quite smart of Rolex to create their Oyster Perpetual Day-Date (ref.1803) in 36mm, as that was considered normal for a long time while 34mm is considered small since 10-15 years now.
+In retrospect, it was quite smart of Rolex to create their Oyster Perpetual Day-Date (ref.1803) in 36mm, as that was considered normal for a long time while 34mm is considered small for 10-15 years now.
 Since I mentioned the Rolex Day-Date anyway, it is interesting to know that a full gold vintage Omega Constellation with gold bracelet was a bit more expensive in those days than the Rolex Day-Date 1803.
 Although the Omega Constellation Grand Luxe on a gold Reinhor bracelet fetches more than the average gold Day-Date on President bracelet, most gold Constellations are still cheaper to get than a gold Day-Date.

 However, the vintage Omega Constellation prices have gone up in the last years.
-Please ignore the prices you might have seen in the OmegaMania 2007 catalog, as it seems that there was a lot of ‘air’ in the prices some of the auctioned watches fetched.
-A bit of common sense and help of market places like Watchrecon.com, Chrono24.com and the various sales forums will show you that you can have a nice gold Omega Constellation for around $3000 USD.
+Please ignore the prices you might have seen in the OmegaMania 2007 catalogue, as it seems that there was a lot of ‘air’ in the prices some of the auctioned watches fetched.
+A bit of common sense and the help of marketplaces like Watchrecon.com, Chrono24.com and the various sales forums will show you that you can have a nice gold Omega Constellation for around $3000 USD.
 For a nice early gold Constellation (Deluxe) with those big diamond shaped hour markers the price will be high of course.
 If you want to have an Omega Constellation on a gold bracelet, like pictured in this article, the price might even double.
 However, always keep in mind that it is all about condition!